likhia/data-pipelines/README.md

 ## Setup
 In this section, we will walk through setup of the tools needed to execute this workshop.
-This includes forking the GitHub repository, opening the repo in GitPod, configuring the Pulsar CLI, our Astra DB table, and ElasticSearch.
+This includes forking the DataStax GitHub repository for this workshop, opening your fork of the repository in GitPod, configuring the Pulsar CLI, our Astra DB table, and ElasticSearch.

 ### Fork the GitHub repository
 1. Login to your GitHub account